CloudCannon/Jekyll-Tips/_guide/front_matter_liquid.md

 <pre>{% raw %}{{ variable }}{% endraw %}</pre>

-**Tag Markup** - Tag markup is used to perform some sort of logic.
-To initiate tag markup use a curly brace and percentage sign.
+**Tag Markup** - Doesn't output and is usually used to perform logic.
+Tag markup uses a curly brace and percentage sign.

 <pre>{% raw %}{% if page.variable %}
   Hello